 Check whether citations are real before you submit

-Citely verifies references by comparing DOI, title, author, year, journal, and venue metadata against academic records.
-Use it to catch fake citations, AI-generated references, and bibliography entries that look right but do not match a real source.
+Citely verifies references by comparing DOI, title, author, year, journal, and venue metadata against academic records — so you can catch fake citations, AI-generated references, and bibliography entries that look right but don't match a real source.

 DOI and identifier resolution